 The Islamic heritage of Italy

 Italy is famous for delicious food, rich history and remarkable art.
 It also possesses more World Heritage Sites than any other country in the world and is home to priceless ancient monuments amidst its dreamy landscapes, mesmerising coasts and enchanting mountains.
-As the seat of Christianity, it is difficult to imagine the Islamic influences on Italy, but if you know where to look, you will be led to a cave full of Islamic treasures.
+As a stronghold of Christianity and the seat of the Catholic church, the Islamic influences on Italy may not be immediately obvious, but if you know where to look, you will be led to a cave full of Islamic treasures.
 Italy's geopolitical position in relation to the Muslim world makes it impossible to imagine an Italy without ties to Islam.

 Rome is remembered as a thriving centre of the Roman Empire and an Italian capital with a remarkable legacy.
 And yet, during the Middle Ages, Rome experienced periods of painful instability, the centuries after its fall being riddled with onslaughts from newer rival powers.
 The Visigoths, the Vandals and the Huns attacked Rome, bringing the end of what was once the centre of the world.

 As the Roman Empire fell into oblivion, the empires of the East gained prominence.
-The Rashidun leaders (the first four caliphs of the Islamic Empire after the death of Prophet Muhammad, SAW) conquered the Levant and Egypt, formerly valuable possessions of the Roman Empire, in the 7th and 8th centuries.
-In 846, the North African dynasty, the Aghlabids, led by the overarching Islamic Abbasid Caliphate, invaded the heart of Italy.
-The Aghlabids succeeded in conquering Sicily and were spurred on by hubris.
-The Muslim troops landed in the port city of Ostia, destroyed the port and then followed the Via Ostiense, an important road in ancient Rome that ran parallel to the Tiber and entered the city of Rome.
-The events were recorded in Christian accounts for brutal looting and attacks on the outskirts of the city of Rome with concentrated looting of ancient St. Paul's-Outside-the-Walls Basilica, where St. Peter's Basilica now stands in the Vatican.
-The newer 3rd-century Aurelian Walls are said to have protected the city from further Saracen attacks.
+The Rashidun leaders (the first four caliphs of the Islamic Empire after the death of Prophet Muhammad, SAW) had conquered the Levant and Egypt, formerly valuable possessions of the Roman Empire, in the 7th and 8th centuries.
+In 846, the North African dynasty, the Aghlabids based in what is now Tunisia and Algeria, led by the overarching Islamic Abbasid Caliphate, saw an opportunity to make their way into the heart of Italy.
+The Aghlabids had started their conquest of Sicily in 827, aided by a fleet sent by the Muslims of al-Andalus.
+There were two attacks recorded on Rome in 846 and 849.
+Muslim troops landed in the port city of Ostia, overwhelming the Roman troops and then followed the Via Ostiense, an important road in ancient Rome that ran parallel to the Tiber and entered the city of Rome, where they were able to loot valuable treasures from Old St. Peter’s Basilica, where St. Peter's Basilica now stands in the Vatican.
+In 849, there was a famous naval battle near Ostia, which ended the Aghlabid ambitions to take Rome, as the Muslim ships were destroyed and many prisoners were taken.

 Discover all our halal-friendly properties in Rome.

 Lucera in the province of Foggia on Italy's Adriatic coast is a fascinating place for those looking for Islamic heritage in Italy.
 For 75 years in the 11th century, Lucera was home to an estimated 20,000 to 60,000 Sicilian Muslims.
 During this period, the Muslim community flourished with a cultural identity made up of Levantine Arabs, North African Amazighs, and Persians.
-Muslims experienced independent rights and practiced their own Islamic Sharia law, despite being settled in Italy.
-They also enforced Islamic education through madrassas.
+Muslims experienced independent rights and practised their own Islamic Sharia law, despite being settled in Italy.
+They were also able to teach Islamic education through madrasas.
 The Lucera Cathedral, also known as Santa Maria della Vittoria, was once the site of the central mosque and Muslim centre of Lucera.

-In 1300, Charles II of Naples launched an attack intended to traumatize and disperse the Muslim community of Lucera.
+In 1300, Charles II of Naples launched an attack intended to traumatise and disperse the Muslim community of Lucera.
 Many Muslims experienced the chains of slavery or were forcibly exiled.
 A lucky few fled and found asylum in present-day Albania.
-This spelled the end of a prominent medieval Muslim population in Italy.
+This spelled the end of the prominent mediaeval Muslim population in Italy.

 Discover all our halal-friendly properties in Lucera.